 Someone asked me this question, and so, I wrote my experience, starting at a Sushi Restaurant in Los Angeles back in 2000, with no professional culinary and Sushi experience.
 It was quite a journey, which I never expected to take part in and now, after fifteen years, I am always and ever grateful for the experience.
 You can read my story here. #Quora #SushiChef

-(originally posted on Quora) Many people think sushi fish must be super fresh, as if they are right off the boat.
+(originally posted on Quora) Many people think sushi fish must be super fresh as if they are right off the boat.
 The truth is not necessarily.
 Not all fish tastes good when they are fresh.
-Such is the case with much white fish like Halibut and Tai Snapper.
-Here, I wrote and answer relating to the freshness of sushi fish and how to age some fish for sushi.
+Such is the case with many white fish like Halibut and Tai Snapper.
+Here, I wrote an answer relating to the freshness of sushi fish and how to age some fish for sushi.
 Continue reading here #Ingredients #Sushi #Quora

 (originally posted on Quora) Sashimi, at first glance, looks very simple and easy.
 After all, it's just slicing fish with a knife, right?

 No. Slicing fish is very very difficult.
 Well, let me rephrase.
 Slicing fish is easy.
 Slicing fish to make great-tasting Sashimi is difficult.
 Why?
 Here is my answer. #Sashimi #Quora